 Well...although they are indeed a great pet choice for allergy sufferers, to say they are a non shedding dog breed isn't entirely accurate.

 Shih Tzu's are among the few breeds whose coat is made up of hair (like humans) instead of fur, but they will shed their hair daily, just as humans do.

 The thing about Shih Tzu breed is they have what is called a double coat.
 When the hair is kept long, the shedding hairs don't fall to the ground or furniture, but tend to shed off into the coat itself, which is brushed out during regular grooming.

 This may be the reason he appears to be a non-shedding dog breed.

-Slightly off the subject but worth mentioning is that since the Shih Tzu's hair does tend to shed off into itself, and when his hair is kept long, brushing must be done often otherwise his hair would become tangled and matted, which if left uncared for will pull on your Shih Tzu's skin and cause pain and unhappiness.
+Slightly off the subject but worth mentioning is that since the Shih Tzu's hair does tend to shed off into itself, and when his hair is kept long, grooming, or more specifically, brushing must be done often otherwise his hair would become tangled and matted, which if left uncared for, will pull on your Shih Tzu's skin and cause pain and unhappiness.